The Asian Tiger Economies

-Ram the Damned – Naval Warfare Under Oars
+Ram the Damned

 Ancient naval warfare under oars involved the use of galleys propelled by oarsmen, which were primarily designed for close combat tactics like ramming and boarding enemy ships.
 Despite many Hollywood scenes, to the contrary these ships were not always manned by slaves chained to the hull.
 This method of naval warfare dominated naval tactics from … Read more

-News Release – Trump Announces Intent to Construct New Battleships
+News Release – Trump’s New Battleships

 WASHINGTON, D.C. — On December 22nd, 2025, President Donald J. Trump and Secretary of the Navy, John C. Phelan, alongside Secretary of War, Pete Hegseth, announced their intent to construct a new class of American-designed battleships that will be “the most lethal surface combatant ever constructed.”
 Peace through strength!
 Right?
 The shy, retiring and ever … Read more

-What Lenin Got Right – The Monopoly Capitalism Problem
+What Lenin Got Right

 In 1916 Vladimir Lenin wrote his book Imperialism, the Highest Stage of Capitalism.
 In that book he asserts that successful and competitive capitalist enterprises work hard to become monopolies in their market areas.
 They each want to be the last man standing in their sector of the market.
 Of course, Lenin wrote that book as … Read more